 Carefully selected comfortable accommodation - we book and arrange this for you, taking care to find a B&B, guest house or hotel that is individual in character and offers good food, comfort and a friendly welcome.

 Road transport in our minibus - we collect you from Glasgow (city or international airport) on your first day and take you back at the end of your holiday.
 Throughout your holiday we also provide local transport as needed, evenings included.

 Transport by (charter) boats and ferries - as required.

 Visits to museums and other places of interest - entrance fees are included where these are an integral part of your programme.

-Get-togethers in the evening - in a variety of carefully selected restaurants and pubs to set the scene for the next day's walking.
-Although evening meals are not included in the price, your guide will always take you somewhere good.
+Get-togethers in the evening - in your hotel or a variety of carefully selected restaurants and pubs to set the scene for the next day's walking.
+If evening meals are not included in the price, your guide will always take you somewhere good.
 We usually eat in a different place each evening, giving you the opportunity to try a range of Scottish dishes and ambiences.

 and most especially

 Personal care and attention in all that we do for you.

 The word 'hiking' isn't used as much in the UK as it is in North America.
 In the UK we tend to use 'walking' to cover such a wide range of activities that it can be misleading.
 North American readers should probably think of About Argyll's walks as hikes, but at the gentler end of the range.
 You'll need tough boots, with a good tread, that provide adequate ankle support.
 No boots with smooth soles, no walking shoes, no trainers or similar very lightweight shoes which won't cope with the rougher or wetter ground and could be dangerous in steeper places.

 We offer two grades of walking / hiking: